article banner

 In general, the more integrated an organization’s approach to risk management, the more tightly it will align risk management to strategic goals and high performance.
 In addition, integrating risk management enables an organization to:

-• reduce its exposure to unidentified, unmeasured or unmanaged risks
+• Reduce its exposure to unidentified, unmeasured or unmanaged risks

-• allocate more resources to critical risks and fewer to less important ones
+• Allocate more resources to critical risks and fewer to less important ones

-• minimize inefficiencies generated by overlapping or incomplete solutions
+• Minimize inefficiencies generated by overlapping or incomplete solutions

-• control the cost of governance, risk management and compliance (GRC)
+• Control the cost of governance, risk management and compliance (GRC)

-• address emerging and evolving risks—and regulatory mandates—more effectively
+• Address emerging and evolving risks—and regulatory mandates—more effectively

-• achieve competitive advantage and generate greater value
+• Achieve competitive advantage and generate greater value

 Of course, managing compliance efficiently, preventing losses and maintaining appropriate insurance remain key risk management activities.
 Yet risks—and gains to be realized by navigating risks—have risen to a point where more integrated approaches are necessary.